Volkswagen Sharan review

 Our choice: Sharan 2.0 TDI 150 SE Nav 6spd manual

 The diesel engines best suit the Sharan, because their pulling power copes better with the car's weight.
 They're also surprisingly frugal and quiet on the move.
 Most powerful of the bunch is a 2.0-litre petrol turbo with 197bhp, but be prepared to pay the price at the pumps for its performance.
-For such a large car, all-round visibility is pretty good, but go for the optional parking sensors just to avoid any scrapes.
+For such a large car, all-round visibility is pretty good and parking sensors are standard on all but entry-level models.
 Handling is sharp for such a tall car, and you'll notice an ability to travel around corners at high speeds with little fuss.
 The suspension is comfortable, and engine noise is low.

 The VW Sharan can be driven as a five-seater with a large boot.
 A pair of chairs fold out of the boot floor for a seven-seater, but space or luggage and passengers becomes minimal.
 The plus side is a highly flexible seat arrangement, with child booster seats available, and the ability to fold all but the driver’s seat to create a van-like load area.
 The cabin is sturdy and well insulated from external noise, and controls are easy to navigate.
 SE is the best value trim level and includes Bluetooth, a multi-function steering wheel, tinted rear glass, chrome roof rails, three-zone air-conditioning and front and rear parking sensors.